Wolven531/expo-template/README.md

 ### Third, launch app

-With an AVD already open and running, execute `npm run android` in the root of this repo to launch the app on the AVD (first run will take some time, subsequent runs will be much faster; 5.5 minutes on i7 @ 3.0 GHz)
+With an AVD already open and running, execute `npm run android` in the root of this repo to launch the app on the AVD (first run will take some time, subsequent runs will be much faster; 5.5 minutes on i7 @ 3.0 GHz, 30 secs after)

 ## Misc